 Pan American Games

-The Pan American Games occur every four years always the year before the summer Olympic Games.
-This competition is reserved for members of the Pan American countries which include North, Central and South America well as the Caribbean.
-Guadalajara, Mexico will host the 2011 Pan American Games.
+The Pan American Games occur every four years and always the year before the summer Olympic Games.
+This competition is reserved for members of Pan American countries which include North, Central and South America as well as the Caribbean.
+Toronto, Canada, will host the 2015 Pan American Games.

 ITU World Triathlon Series (WTS)